 A large walled Byzantine monastery, founded by Martyrius in the 5th century.
 The site, one of the largest and most beautiful communal monasteries in the Judean Desert, was recently opened to the public after extensive excavations & restoration.

-The Martyrius Monastery was built during the Byzantine period, around the 5th century AD by Martyrius, near the road from Jerusalem to Jericho..
+The Martyrius Monastery was built during the Byzantine period, around the 5th century AD, near the road from Jerusalem to Jericho..
 It is believed that the monastery was built on the site where Saint Martyrius lived as a hermit.
 After he became the Patriarch of Jerusalem (478-486), he turned the monastery to become the largest walled monastery in this region, covering an area of 10,000 m2.
 The monastery was originally dedicated to Saint George, but it was later rededicated to Saint Martyrius.

-The site is well preserved and contains a church, chapels, refectory and kitchen, stable, rooms for monks and a hostel for visiting pilgrims.
+The Martyrius Monastery is well preserved and contains a church, chapels, refectory and kitchen, stable, rooms for monks and a hostel for visiting pilgrims.
 The church is one of the largest and most impressive buildings at the site.
 It features a large central nave with two side aisles, and it is decorated with a number of frescoes and mosaics.

 Location and Aerial map:

 The site is located on a high hill in the middle of the city of Ma’ale-Adummim, east of Jerusalem.
 The monastery is located 2km southeast of the ancient road from Jerusalem to Jericho.

 History of the place:

 - Martyrius – Founding father ( – 486)

 The life of Martyrius was documented by the biographer of Euthymius, Cyril of Scythopolis, who lived in the nearby Euthymius Monastery for 10 years (545-555).
 His testimony (Life of Euthymius or “Kyrillos von Skythopolis”) provides a valuable source of information.